BST-Plus/BST-Plus/README.md

 * [Bootstrap Theme](http://getbootstrap.com/examples/theme/) included.
 * jQuery loaded from either Google CDN (with local WordPress fallback), or simply from WordPress.
 You decide.
 * **WooCommerce** plugin support.
 (You will also need the [WooCommerce plugin] (http://wordpress.org/plugins/woocommerce/)).
+* Choice of two navbar positions (above and below the site title).
 * **Hovernav** - navbar dropdown on hover.
 * **Meganav** - navbar mega-menu, which automatically works whenever there are grand-child links (for screen sizes >= 768px).
 * In `functions/cleanup.php` there are some filters are included (but commented-out, so are inactive) for removing WordPress IDs and classes from the navbar(s).
 If you would like to use these filters, then simply un-comment them.